SmBe19/LD38/promo/PromoText.md

 * Left mouse button: Select modules and build them; Interact with modules
 * Right mouse button: Cancel

+You can warp time with the menu in the top right corner.

 Hint: All effect values are calculated per day.
 One astronaut consumes 90 oxygen, 60 water and 36 food per day.

 Download